fourks/cps2_digiav/pcb/doc/install.md

 Step 1: Preparation
 --------------------------

 Solder 3pcs U-shaped 2x5 headers M5M RAM chips as shown in the image below.
 Solder BCS-105-L-D-PE-BE sockets on cps1_adapter (J1-3) and trim down pin metals underside the PCB.
 Make sure the adapter PCB fits in place before going forward.
 Solder R7+R8 (2x10k 0603 SMD resistors) on bottom of cps2_digiav board.
-Install cps2_digiav on top of adapter board via 4pcs 5-pin headers.
+Install cps2_digiav on top of adapter board via 4pcs 5-pin headers without using spacers.
+It is recommened to cover cps2_digiav bottom side area touching PAL 10A1 IC with electrical tape as well as B-board bottom area above JTAG connector (full-length B-boards only).

 ![](install-1.jpg)

-**NOTE:** If you plan using full-length B-board with the modified A-board, the spacers between cps1_adapter and cps2_digiav boards must be removed to prevent JTAG connector touching the B-board after installation.
-It is also recommened to cover cps1_adapter vias from the overlapping area by electrical tape as well as the JTAG connector.

 Step 2: Clock and sync signals